patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 5. Run the server using `npm start`.
 Console logs should show that the application is listening on port `3000` and that a connection to the database was successfully created.
 6. Go to [localhost:3000](http://localhost:3000) or [127.0.0.1:3000](http://127.0.0.1:3000) using a browser to use the application.

-NOTE: If using MongoDB Atlas, the user should have the built-in role "Atlas admin"

 ### Live Instance

+The web application can be deployed on the cloud for use.
+Ensure that the [dependencies](#dependencies) and environment variables are all properly configured, and the user account hosting the database has admin privileges.
+Consult the chosen server and database hosting provider for details as to how to do this.

-Alternatively, a live instance of the web application is hosted at [insert link here](about:blank) and may be immediately used.
+Alternatively, the development team has a live instance of the web application that is hosted using [Render](https://render.com/) with [MongoDB Atlas](https://www.mongodb.com/atlas/database) for the database.
+It can be viewed and used [here](https://voiceit.onrender.com/index.html?forum=home).

 ## Sample Accounts